-Position Description - Regional Director
+Position Description - Vice President-Administration

 Being an officer or director is an important and time-consuming obligation (but with wonderful career enhancing and personal rewards).
-The position of Regional Director is important within AACE's volunteer structure and comes with significant responsibility.
-On average, the duties of Regional Director take approximately 10 hours per month.
+The position of Vice President-Administration is important within AACE's volunteer structure and comes with significant responsibility.
+On average, the duties of Vice President-Administration take approximately 10 hours per month.
 Additionally, the board of directors meets face-to-face three times a year.
+The Vice President-Administration is also a member of AACE's Executive Committee.